StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 The framework used to test the innovation website is Cypress.

-Note: Running the tests assume a clean environment and may fail if you run them on an existing instance.
+Note: The tests assume a clean environment and may fail if you run them on an existing instance.

 To run tests: